Bareflank/hypervisor/README.md

 set(OVERRIDE_VMM <name>)
 set(OVERRIDE_VMM_TARGET <name>)
 ```
-If for example you are using the integration test listed above, these setting would
+If for example, you are using the integration test listed above, these setting would
 be as follows:
 ```
 set(OVERRIDE_VMM integration_intel_x64_efi_test_efi)